khueue/prolongo/README.md

 ### Development

  * Investigate and wrap the MongoDB API.
- * Add BSON tests that convert back-and-forth between pairs/assoc and bytes.
+ * Add BSON tests that convert back-and-forth between documents and bytes.
- * Properly implement bson:assoc_bson/2.
-(Now it just wraps pairs.)
  * (Decide on amount of (and implement) validation in encoder/decoder.)

 ## Usage